-But, it performs well until the MySQL database is small and your WordPress setup does not live on to many plugins and has permalinks set correctly.
+But it performs well until the MySQL database is small and your WordPress setup does not live on too many plugins and has permalinks set correctly.

-So, I decided to write a simple post, that will let you run WordPress on a small Web Server with optimum performance.
+So, I decided to write a simple post, which will let you run WordPress on a small Web Server with optimum performance.

 It is recommended that you do this in a clean WordPress setup and then migrate content to the newer install rather than tweaking the current WordPress install that is running in production, It is also better to test the environment before switching it to production, because there are many factors that can make a positive or negative performance difference.

 We will use SQLite instead of MySQL, this is recommended if the website is just a blog or does not serve or receive thousands of requests at a time, I have not tested this in high traffic, but has been rock solid stable on the amount of views I get for my website.